All Episodes

 Yeah, totally.

-I mean, and we're seeing, we're seeing there's a, I think Trump is leading the charge in this sort of mindset shift in the GOP, broadly speaking.
+I mean, and we're seeing, we're seeing there is a, I think Trump is leading the charge and this sort of mindset shift in the GOP, broadly speaking.

 I mean, for one, like you hit on earlier, I mean, he had four years.

-Some of his dogs, like Stephen Miller, I mean, he's had four years to comb through 18th century law to come up with like new mechanisms to deport illegals.
+Some of his, some of his dogs, like Stephen Miller, I mean, he's had four years to comb through 18th century law to come up with like new mechanisms to deport illegals.

 And so, I mean, yeah, you had Trump, but you had a lot of his guys, you know, a lot of his guys spending four years just ready to rock.